rajmundtoth0/laravel-auditing-elasticsearch-driver/README.md

 ## Contribution

-Pull requests has  to be opened against the `main` branch.
+Pull requests has  to be opened against the `master` branch.